kusti8/proton-native/docs/component_APIs/grid.md

-# Form
+# Grid

-A container where there is a label on the left and a component on the right.
+A container where there are rows and columns to align the components.

-Each form component has a single prop, `label` which sets the label to its left.
-It is required.
+Every component has many props, which are described [here](grid_components.md) in detail.

 ```javascript
 import React, { Component } from 'react';